MikeyBurkman/eggnog/README.md

   - A clear dependency graph is not available, and circular dependencies can sneak in unnoticed.

 ### What does eggnog do?
   - A replacement for require() in user code.
+(Also allows injecting of global variables as well.)
   - Provide a standard and lightweight convention to define modules and their depencies.
 This includes both local (relative) files, and external (package.json or core node) dependencies.
   - Uses require() behind the scenes, so packages and files are imported the way you expect them to be.
   - Injects dependencies, rather than having files fetch dependencies, making unit testing much easier.